supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L15_Implement_Security_and_Compliance_in_an_Azure_Pipeline.md

----
-lab:
-    title: 'Lab 15: Implement Security and Compliance in an Azure Pipeline'
-    module: 'Module 07: Implement security and validate code bases for compliance'
----

 # Lab 15: Implement Security and Compliance in an Azure Pipeline
 # Student lab manual

-## Lab requirements

-- This lab requires **Microsoft Edge** or an [Azure DevOps supported browser.](https://docs.microsoft.com/en-us/azure/devops/server/compatibility?view=azure-devops#web-portal-supported-browsers)

-- **Set up an Azure DevOps organization:** If you don't already have an Azure DevOps organization that you can use for this lab, create one by following the instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 ## Lab overview

-In this lab, you'll use **WhiteSource Bolt with Azure DevOps** to automatically detect vulnerable open source components, outdated libraries, and license compliance issues in your code.
-You'll use WebGoat, an intentionally insecure web application maintained by OWASP designed to illustrate common web application security issues.
+In this lab, you will use **WhiteSource Bolt with Azure DevOps** to automatically detect vulnerable open source components, outdated libraries, and license compliance issues in your code.
+You will leverage WebGoat, an intentionally insecure web application, maintained by OWASP designed to illustrate common web application security issues.

 [WhiteSource](https://www.whitesourcesoftware.com/) is the leader in continuous open source software security and compliance management.
 WhiteSource integrates into your build process, irrespective of your programming languages, build tools, or development environments.
-It works automatically, continuously, and silently in the background, checking your open source components' security, licensing, and quality against WhiteSource constantly updated definitive database of open source repositories.
+It works automatically, continuously, and silently in the background, checking the security, licensing, and quality of your open source components against WhiteSource constantly-updated deﬁnitive database of open source repositories.

-WhiteSource provides WhiteSource Bolt, a lightweight open source security and management solution developed specifically for integrating Azure DevOps.

-> **Note**: WhiteSource Bolt works per project and doesn't offer real-time alert capabilities, which requires a **Full platform**.

-WhiteSource Bolt generally is recommended for larger development teams that want to automate their open source management throughout the entire software development lifecycle (from the repositories to post-deployment stages) and across all projects and products.
+WhiteSource provides WhiteSource Bolt, a lightweight open source security and management solution developed specifically for integration with Azure DevOps and Azure DevOps Server.
+Note that WhiteSource Bolt works per project and does not offer real-time alert capabilities, which requires **Full platform**, generally recommended for larger development teams that want to automate their open source management throughout the entire software development lifecycle (from the repositories to post-deployment stages) and across all projects and products.

 Azure DevOps integration with WhiteSource Bolt will enable you to: